Elektrobit/elos/elos/documentation/developer.md

 ## Intro

-The event logging and management system (elos) is intended to implement the System Monitor specification from EB [System Monitoring DRAFT](https://infohub.automotive.elektrobit.com/display/PRJEBLINUX/System+monitoring+requirements+draft).
+The event logging and management system (elos) is intended to implement and provide a unified system monitoring interface standard.
 The main task is to collect various information about the system and convert them into a canonical format and therefore annotate the information with a specific set of meta data if possible.
 The thus obtained and refined system